senpy-club/api-worker/src/index.rst

     - /languages: A list of all languages that appear in the https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books repository
     - /language/:language: A list of all images that are labeled under the language, ":language", in the https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books repository
     - /random: A random image from the https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books repository
+    - /me: For future implementation.
+At the moment; only contains the caller's IP.

 Notes
 -----